 2. Don’t Fail to Fertilize

 Always apply fertilizer.
 Remember, all crops need food.
 Thus, make sure that your soil is amended before planting.
-You may also want to consider applying a suitable fertilizer during the growing process.
+You may also want to consider applying a suitable fertilizer during the growing corn process.
 You’ll get more yields if you supply your corn with the right nutrients at appropriate times.
 Corn should be fertilized three times; when they’re about four inches tall; when they’re ten inches tall; as well as, when their ears start forming silks.

 3. Planting Depth